Dive Sites of Cozumel

 Fly along this carpeted Reef while being circled along your way by the huge friendly grouper.
 The current here provides a brisk ride.
 The famous green eel of Paso del Cedral occasionally joins you for a swim alongside.
-The swim through tunnels with the sun beaming through from overhead helps to make this reef even more fun.
-While the corals here remain small, the marine life and current makes it one of our most exciting dives.
+The swim-through tunnels with the sun beaming through from overhead help to make this reef even more fun.
+While the corals here remain small, the marine life and current make it one of our most exciting dives.

 This relatively shallow dive is suitable for all divers.
 It’s an excellent choice for a very colorful second tank dive.
 Descending to the reef crest, you will find a thriving coral community, home to many splendid toadfish, pipe horses, and large-but-docile nurse sharks.
-Innumerable tunnels, swim-throughs and crevices cut through the Reef, harboring an amazing variety of marine life.
-Eagle rays and sting rays hang on the fringes of the reef, feeding on morsels hidden in the sand.
+Innumerable tunnels, swim-throughs, and crevices cut through the Reef, harboring a fantastic variety of marine life.
+Eagle and stingrays hang on the fringes of the reef, feeding on morsels hidden in the sand.
 The reef is abundant with flower and cup corals which grow here in enormous colonies which are particularly beautiful.

-Here the marine life may not be as abundant as other sections of Palancar.
-However, it is a richly colored dive with lots of angels, butterflies and tangs, just to name a few.
-The lavender colored vase sponges are everywhere while the whips sway along with the mild current.
+Here the marine life may not be as abundant as in other sections of Palancar.
+However, it is a richly colored dive with lots of angels, butterflies, and tangs, just to name a few.
+The lavender-colored vase sponges are everywhere while the whips sway along with the mild current.
 Photography is excellent on this section of Palancar Reef.

-Towers of brain, star and sheet coral heads protrude within 20 feet of the surface.
+Towers of the brain, star, and sheet coral heads protrude within 20 feet of the surface.
 Excellent dive spot.

-Come and dive into the room-sized caves and tunnels of the world famous Palancar Reef.
+Come and dive into the room-sized caves and tunnels of the world-famous Palancar Reef.
 Black coral and colorful sponges are to be found growing in the depths here.
-The sheer size of the coral formations are incredible.
-When on the wall be sure to look up to see the enormity of Palancar's mountains.
+The sheer size of the coral formations is incredible.
+When on the wall, be sure to look up to see the enormity of Palancar's mountains.

-This particular section of Palancar Reef is the Southern most part close to Colombia Reef.
-It is easy recognized by its brick formations covered with coral.
+This particular section of the Palancar Reef is the Southernmost part close to Colombia Reef.
+It is easily recognized by its brick formations covered with coral.
 An almost vertical drop into the abyss starts this dive that slowly builds up to large coral columns as you drift further North.
-There is a good chance of catching a glimpse of a spotted eagle ray or a sting ray in this area.
+There is a good chance of catching a glimpse of a spotted eagle ray or a stingray in this area.

-This shallow Reef (25 feet to 30 feet maximum) is paradise for snorkelers and divers alike looking for lots of bottom time.
+This shallow reef (25 feet to 30 feet maximum) is a paradise for snorkelers and divers alike looking for lots of bottom time.
 While the coral formations here are small, there is abundant marine life.
-A good choice for divers looking for an easy shallow dive without a lot of current.
+A good choice for divers looking for an easy, shallow dive without a lot of currents.
 This reef is an excellent 2nd dive because no surface time between dives is required.
-This reef is a photographers paradise.
+This reef is a photographer's paradise.

 (Special Dive) Punta Sur is an impressive, deep wall dive on the Southern End of the island.
-This dive will take you through “Devil’s Throat”, a narrow tunnel lined with red sponges, which is located inside this area’s largest coral mound.
-Descending onto a sandy area at 60 ft, you will make your way from here down to a huge coral mound at 120 to 130 feet and enter a large cave that leads to a small cavern.
+This dive will take you through “Devil’s Throat,” a narrow tunnel lined with red sponges located inside this area’s most giant coral mound.
+Descending onto a sandy area at 60 ft, you will make your way from there down to a huge coral mound at 120 to 130 feet and enter a large cave that leads to a small cavern.
 Here you will angle up and exit back at 60 feet.
 The dive is an unforgettable experience!
 Good buoyancy is essential.

 >>PUNTA SUR CATHEDRAL

 (Special Dive) A dive here begins on a sandy ridge inside the wall at 70 ft.
-Moving out to the edge of the wall you will find a mound of large coral structures that reach from 45 feet down to a depth of 100 ft or more.
-Traveling north you will arrive at the "Cathedral," a large cavern with a vaulted ceiling.
-Shimmering streaks of sunlight filter in through cracks and crevices and a bright blue oval window penetrates the darkness ahead of you.
-The “Cathedral” has multiple openings, making it easy to move through, and is one of the most impressive caverns on the island.
+Moving out to the edge of the wall, you will find a mound of large coral structures that reach from 45 feet down to a depth of 100 ft or more.
+Traveling north, you will arrive at the "Cathedral," a large cavern with a vaulted ceiling.
+Shimmering streaks of sunlight filter in through cracks and crevices, and a bright blue oval window penetrates the darkness ahead of you.
+The “Cathedral” has multiple openings, making it easy to move through, and it is one of the most impressive caverns on the island.

-This 70 to 80 feet Reef is located off the light house on the Southeast side of the island.
-It is rarely visited by divers and here you have a good chance of seeing turtles, rays and nurse sharks.
-The marine life is abundant with many different species of coral which are different from the coral formations found along the west side of the island.
+This 70 to 80 feet Reef is located off the lighthouse on the island's southeast side.
+Divers rarely visit it, and here you have a good chance of seeing turtles, rays, and nurse sharks.
+The marine life is abundant with many different species of coral, which are different from the coral formations found along the west side of the island.